The prismatic realization functor for Shimura varieties of abelian type: Prismatic realization functors on Shimura varieties of abelian type

-Let $K$ be a complete discrete valuation field with perfect residue field, and let $X$ be a quasi-separated adic space locally of finite type over $K$, and $\Sigma$ be either $\Z_p$ or $\Q_p$.
-For an object $\bb{L}$ of $\cat{Loc}_{\Sigma}(X)$ we call a point $x$ of $|X|^\mathrm{cl}$ \emph{(potentially) crystalline} for $\bb{L}$ if $\bb{L}_x$ is a (potentially) crystalline representation of $\Gamma_{k(x)}$.
 There exists at most one quasi-compact open subset $U\subseteq X$ such that $|U|^\mathrm{cl}$ is the set of potentially crystalline points of $\bb{L}$ (cf.\@ \cite[Corollary 4.3]{HuberCV}).
 In this case we call $U$ the \emph{potentially crystalline locus} of $\bb{L}$.
 For a $K$-scheme $S$ locally of finite type, and an object $\bb{L}$ of $\cat{Loc}_{\Sigma}(S)$, if we speak of the potentially crystalline locus of $\bb{L}$ we mean the potentially crystalline locus of $\bb{L}^\mathrm{an}$.
 These definitions apply equal well for $\mc{G}$-objects (or $G$-objects) $\omega$ in these categories.\footnote{Although as observed in \cite[Proposition 2.20]{IKY1}, this will coincide with the set of potentially crystalline points for the value of $\omega$ on any faithful representation of $\mc{G}$ or $G$.}